tlspuffin/tlspuffin/README.md

 ## Documentation

 This generates the documentation for this crate and opens the browser.
-This also incldues the documentation of every dependency like LibAFL or rustls.
+This also includes the documentation of every dependency like LibAFL or rustls.

 ```bash
 cargo doc --open
 ```

+You can also view the up-to-date documentation [here](https://mammann.gitlabpages.inria.fr/tlspuffin/tlspuffin/).

 ## Interesting Libraries: